helium/HIP/0071-boring-protocol.md

 Boring Protocol is privacy and security at its foundation but can be grown to generate subDAOs of its own network models ie. Proxy networks, distributed storage etc.

-Boring Protocol will add utility and value to the Helium token ecosystem by allowing customers to pay using SPL wrapped HNT and eventually HNT via cross chain bridges to fund their usage of the dVPN.
+Boring Protocol will add utility and value to the Helium token ecosystem by allowing customers to pay using SPL native HNT to fund their usage of the dVPN.
 This provides two distinct advantages to the Helium community:
-- Potential further dispersal of HNT to the SPL wrapped HNT Liquidity pool and utility beyond market trading for the token itself.
+- Potential further dispersal of HNT amongst Solana Liquidity Pools and utility beyond market trading for the token itself.
 - The ability for certain Helium infrastructure operators to continue profiting from their equipment in the event of a Helium network outage.

 <h2> DVPN subDAO core jobs-to-be-done </h2>